-Real or perceived errors, failures or bugs in our software could adversely affect our results of operations and growth prospects.
+Real or perceived errors, failures, bugs or security flaws in our software could adversely affect our results of operations and growth prospects.

-Because our software is complex, undetected errors, failures or bugs may occur, especially when new versions or updates are released.
+Because our software is complex, undetected errors, failures, bugs or security flaws may occur, especially when new versions or updates are released.
 Our software is often installed and used in large-scale computing environments with different operating systems, system management software, and equipment and networking configurations, which may cause errors or failures of our software or other aspects of the computing environment into which it is deployed.
-In addition, deployment of our software into computing environments may expose undetected errors, compatibility issues, failures or bugs in our software.
-Despite testing by us, errors, failures or bugs may not be found in our software until it is released to our customers.
+In addition, deployment of our software into computing environments may expose undetected errors, compatibility issues, failures, bugs or security flaws in our software.
+Despite testing by us, errors, failures, bugs or security flaws may not be found in our software until it is released to our customers.
 Moreover, our customers could incorrectly implement or inadvertently misuse our software, which could result in customer dissatisfaction and adversely impact the perceived utility of our products as well as our brand.
-Any of these real or perceived errors, compatibility issues, failures or bugs in our software could result in negative publicity, reputational harm, loss of or delay in market acceptance of our software, loss of competitive position or claims by customers for losses sustained by them.
+Any of these real or perceived errors, compatibility issues, failures, bugs or security flaws in our software could result in negative publicity, reputational harm, loss of or delay in market acceptance of our software, loss of competitive position or claims by customers for losses sustained by them.
 In such an event, we may be required, or may choose, for customer relations or other reasons, to expend additional resources in order to help correct the problem.
 Alleviating any of these problems could require significant expenditures of our capital and other resources and could cause interruptions, delays or cessation of our licensing, which could cause us to lose existing or potential customers and could adversely affect our results of operations and growth prospects.